Misc

 "send data"

-Attempts to send a specified data to a remote location using an asynchronous POST HTTP request.
+Attempts to send a specified data to a remote location using an asynchronous POST HTTParrow-up-right request.
 The puzzles in the "once ready do" slot are interpreted regardless of whether the attempt was a success.
-If there is any response data, it can be accessed via the loaded data puzzle.
+If there is any response data, it can be accessed via the loaded dataarrow-up-right puzzle.

 "loaded data"

-Returns data retrieved by the load data or send data puzzles.
+Returns data retrieved by the load dataarrow-up-right or send dataarrow-up-right puzzles.

 "read JSON"

-Interprets text as JavaScript Object Notation data which are returned in a dictionary.
+Interprets text as JavaScript Object Notationarrow-up-right data which are returned in a dictionary.

 "read CSV"